 The self-regulation of safe-guarding is rarely effective as it is too prone to institutional pressures to protect abusers from justice, thereby avoiding scandal and a greater chance of financial settlements.

 Any reporting to external agencies is generally not for many years, but most jurisdictions have statutes of limitations for civil and even criminal cases.
 Civil cases in particular frequently fail for this reason.
-In a few countries, not yet in the UK, it is a criminal offence not to report suspicions institutional abuse.
+In a few countries, not yet in the UK, it is a criminal offence not to report suspicions of institutional abuse.

 Lawyers engaged in helping clerical abuse victims tell us that, despite warm words of regret and apology from the institutions of whatever religion or denomination, even when guilt is as clear as it could be, religious organisations still resort to every tactic to resist paying compensation.